 Posts and airlines agreed to benchmark best practice and define enhanced business processes aimed at aligning air cargo and airmail operations to achieve cost reductions.
 This developed into standard operating and messaging procedures that define both the standard operational processes as well as the EDI messaging procedures.

 Posts and airlines alike need real-time information to manage operations and meet quality targets, comply with security declaration requirements, improve efficiency, reduce costs, and determine payments to each other.
-The exchange of electronic data interchange (EDI) is a condition to help them to meet customer requirements.
-Electronic Data Interchange (EDI) interconnects posts and airlines, enabling the creation of an integrated end-to-end network.
+The exchange of EDI is a condition to help them to meet customer requirements.
+EDI interconnects posts and airlines, enabling the creation of an integrated end-to-end network.